Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Starting your own business can be exciting and liberating.
-A vital tool for starting and operating a successful business is writing a business plan.
-The process of writing a business plan forces you to think logically about the odds of success and whether you have the capability to create a solid business.
+The process of writing a business plan forces you to think logically about the odds of success and whether you can create a solid business.
+A good plan defines and refines your business idea and identifies:

 Learning how to write a business plan will pay dividends down the road.
-This article provides entrepreneurs with tips on the process of preparing to write and then writing your business plan.
+This article provides entrepreneurs with tips on preparing to write and then writing your business plan.

 Define Your Audience

-If you are introducing a new product to market, your product information, value proposition, target market information, and marketing strategy will be critical.
+If you are introducing a new product to the market, your product information, pricing, value proposition, target market information, and marketing strategy will be critical.

-Business owners (or prospective business owners) often write a business plan to think through and confirm the wisdom of starting a new business.
-You should do as many financial projections as possible.
-Your business plan can confirm the potential for success and keep your business on track to meet milestones.
+Prospective business owners often write a business plan to think through and confirm the wisdom of starting a new business.
+It helps to do as many financial projections as possible.
+Your business plan can demonstrate the potential for success and keep your business on track to meet milestones.

-Potential business partners will want to know if this is a good fit for them and a business venture likely to be profitable.
-Details on partnership arrangements and legal structure, the management team, and daily operations will be key information for them.
+Potential business partners will want to know if your business is a good fit for them and if a partnership is likely to earn them a profit.
+Details on partnership arrangements, legal structure, management team, and daily operations will be key information for them.

-Seed money usually comes from friends and family, or angel investors, who help with the riskiest early phase of product development and initial sales.
-Your business plan shows them you mean business and you have a solid plan in place to succeed.
+• Seed money usually comes from friends and family or angel investors who help with the riskiest early phase of product development and initial sales.
+Your business plan shows them you mean business and have a solid plan to succeed.

-Your next financial investor may be a bank or lender.
-They want to know that your company can earn a profit and make interest payments — and eventually pay off a loan.
+• Your next financial investor may be a bank or lender.
+They want to know that your company can earn a profit, make interest payments, and eventually pay off a loan.

-Your business may want to appeal to venture capitalists or private equity firms for large investments.
+• Your business may want to appeal to venture capitalists or private equity firms for significant investments.
 They need to see a plan for increasing success and an exit strategy when they can get a return on their investment.
 For example, when do you intend to take the company public?

 • A prospective landlord: Can you pay the rent on your lease?

-• A prospective vendor: Are you likely to be able to pay your bills?
+• A prospective vendor: Are you likely able to pay your bills?

-• Potential customers: A competitive analysis and market analysis will help you find these businesses.
-Then you will need to convince them that it's worth their while to leave their current provider for your new company.
+• Potential customers: A competitive analysis and market analysis will help you find these target customers, whom you then must convince that leaving their current provider for your new company is worth their while.

-• Key employees: Before they leave their good-paying job to sign on with your company, they may want to see your plan for success.
-Create an organizational chart to help team members see where they fit.
+• Key employees: Before they leave their current jobs to sign on with your company, they may want to see your plan for success.
+Employees want to know a company is secure, especially if their current job is stable.
+Create an organizational chart to help team members see where they fit and how they can grow with your company.

 A good business plan doesn't guarantee success, but a company without a solid business plan is far less likely to succeed than a business built around a carefully researched plan.